abhay271/abhay271/README.md

 - 🤖 Implementing machine learning solutions
 - 🔒 Creating secure and robust applications
 - 📊 Working with data-driven insights

 ---

-## 🤝 **Volunteering and Extracurricular Activities**

-- Passionate about football; also play cricket, badminton, and table tennis
-- Regular participant in community fitness events like the Cubbon Park Run and other charity marathons
-- Active in college NSS events, supporting social and sustainability initiatives
-- Volunteered in the Green Campus drive at Doordarshan Kendra, Bangalore, contributing to tree plantation efforts

----